icefallgames/SCICompanion/SCICompanion/Docs/source/Compiler/for.rst

-..
-For loop
+.. for loop

 .. include:: /includes/standard.rst

 ================
- For loop
+ for loop
 ================

 Use for to implement a conditional loop.